Learn new skills, connect in real time, and grow your career in the Salesblazer Community.

 Discover how Sales Cloud uses data and AI to help you build relationships and close deals fast.

 Not really.
 A sales strategy is a holistic approach to your goal, and planning outlines the details to make it happen.
-Some people use them interchangeably, but a sales strategy focuses on how to capture market share while sales planning involves detailing how to accomplish it — deciding on resources, revenue types from each channel, number of accounts, and pipeline coverage.
+Some people use them interchangeably, but a sales strategy focuses on how to capture market share while sales planning involves detailing how to accomplish it — deciding on resources, revenue types from each channel, number of accounts, and sales pipeline coverage.

 Sign up for the Salesblazer Highlights newsletter to get the latest sales news, insights, and best practices selected just for you.

-A great strategy will rally your salespeople around common goals, help them spot risks and trends as they move deals along, and train them to get better every day.
+A great strategy will rally your salespeople around common goals, help them spot risks and sales trends as they move deals along, and train them to get better every day.
 Without a strategy, sellers would be out on their own — no unified vision, no shared ideas about the next best action, and no compiled data to learn what is and isn’t working.

 Sales strategies are increasingly important to develop when organizations face the challenging combination of limited resources and high pressure.
 Because sales representatives are usually tasked with meeting lofty goals, you can’t afford to waste time, budget, or resources.
 A strategy that’s tightly aligned with your company and product strategy, you help you gain revenue even in today’s competitive marketplace.